Eligibility for In-state Tuition

 General Description and Purpose

 Virginia domicile is important for students at Virginia public and private institutions.
 Generally, state financial aid programs and in-state tuition are reserved for Virginia domiciliaries.
 This page is designed to introduce students and parents to key concepts concerning domicile.
 Specific inquiries about domiciliary determination should be directed to the institution a student plans to attend.
 Read the full guidelines for in-state residency and tuition.

 An individual must demonstrate residence in Virginia and an intent to remain in Virginia indefinitely to establish domicile in Virginia.
 After meeting the requirements to establish domicile, a person must continue to be domiciled in Virginia for at least 12 months preceding the first day of classes.

 Several factors are used to determine if a person demonstrates intent to remain in Virginia indefinitely.
-A college or university may ask for information from you or your parents about the following factors:
+A college or university may ask for information from you or your parents about any of the following factors: